-If you require assistance implementing and setting up specific tools, or if you would like to discuss the specific tools that best meet your teaching needs, contact Teaching and Learning.
-If you're having technical difficulties please contact the IT HelpDesk.
+If you would like to discuss the specific tools that best meet your teaching needs, contact Teaching & Learning.
+If you require assistance implementing and setting up tools or if you are having technical difficulties please contact the IT HelpDesk.

 Zoom is the video conferencing application available at Yukon University.
 The software offers robust functionality to support a variety of teaching and learning activities.
 You might be interested in Zoom for a variety of reasons:

 - Bringing in a guest speaker